inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 Motivation
 ----------

-The packet-level analytical error models use a scalar Signal-to-noise-plus-interference radio (SNIR) value to calculate packet error rate with closed formulas for the different wireless technologies.
-The error models either use the minimum or the mean of the SNIR during reception.
+The packet-level analytical error models use a single scalar Signal-to-noise-plus-interference radio (SNIR) value for the whole frame to calculate packet error rate with closed formulas for the different wireless technologies.
+These error models either use the minimum or the mean of the SNIR during reception.
 Both methods can lead to unrealistic reception probabilities in corner cases.
 For example, when using the minimum SNIR, a short spike in an interfering signal can ruin a reception unnecessarily; with mean SNIR, an interfering signal overlapping with a transmission to a large extent (in frequency or time) can still result in a correctly received transmission unnecessarily.

 ..
 TODO scalar SNIR

 .. **about symbol level simulation**

-Symbol level simulation can model these corner cases more accurately, as per-symbol-SNIR can be used, and a symbol-error-rate can be calculated with a modulation-specific closed formula.
+**V1** Symbol level simulation can model these corner cases more accurately, as per-symbol-SNIR can be used, and a symbol-error-rate can be calculated with a modulation-specific closed formula.
 This method is less sensitive to the corner cases mentioned above.
 However, the symbol-level simulation is very computationally intensive because it needs to do the complete decoding process.

+**V2** Symbol-level simulations use error models which calculate a symbol-error-rate from the per-symbol-SNIR with a modulation-specific closed formula.
+This method is less sensitive to the corner cases mentioned above.
+However, the symbol-level simulation is very computationally intensive because it needs to do the complete decoding process.

+.. - this is better because the error model is applied to a smaller phenomena, as opposed to the analytical which tries to estimate the error which is a complex thing from just the snir

+  - symbol level simulations use error models as well to calculate a symbol error rate from the per-symbol SNIR
+  - these error models are analytical in the sense that there is a closed formula for the symbol error rate vs per-symbol SNIR
+  - but the after that, the decoding process is simulated, and this yields either a correctly received packet or an incorrectly received (and dropped) one
+  - so its technically analytical, actually, its more like not
+  - so its not analytical, because the analytical error models only use a closed formula for the whole reception process (not simulating it but just giving an estimate for the PER)

+  Symbol-level simulations use error models which calculate a symbol-error-rate from the per-symbol-SNIR with a modulation-specific closed formula.
+Based on the symbol error rate, some symbols are corrupted (replaced with another symbol) and the symbols undergo the decoding process.

 .. **TODO** layered, the whole reception process is modeled